 Writing the speeches

 There were two elements to their speeches.
 The first was a speech about the Edwardians in general.
-The girls will be taking it in turns to speak and the whole presentation will include their first radio broadcast and a recording of Rule Britannia playing half way through which the girls will speak over.
+The girls will be taking it in turns to speak.
+The whole presentation will include their first radio broadcast and a recording of Rule Britannia playing half way through which the girls will speak over.

-The second part of the presentation is focused on the girls’ individual interests.
+Th girls focus on their interests in the second part of the presentation.
 Becca is going to go first and has chosen to speak about the reasons the Titanic sunk.
 She wrote her own speech, before which she will play our stop animation of the Titanic sinking.
-Directly after her speech, she will be demonstrating her knowledge of Morse Code, by sending the audience a message via their telegraph key, which they will need to decipher.
+Directly after her speech, she will be demonstrating her knowledge of Morse Code.
+She’ll do this by sending the audience a message via their telegraph key, which they will need to decipher.

 Abigail wanted to talk about the suffragettes and their propensity for getting themselves arrested, focusing on the way the prison officers fought to force feed the women.
 She will be starting her presentation with a debate by Charlotte and Ads.
 Charlotte will be putting forward the case for why women should not have the vote.
 Ads will be debating the opposite!
 Then Abs will give her speech, demonstrating with a home made contraption the force feeding bit (see below) and then Lillie will lead them in a rousing rendition of ‘Sister Suffragettes.